mcheriyath/helper-scripts/custodian/README.md

 Sample Files:
-instanceage.yml - List out all instance information older than 15 days tagcomplaince.yml - List out all the instance information which does not follow the company policy in using resource tags while creating EC2
+instanceage.yml - List out all instance information older than 15 days tagcomplaince.yml - List out all the instance information which does not follow the company policy in using resource tags while creating EC2 post-sqs.py - File use to create message and post it to a given SQS queue fetch-sqs-post-slack.py - Fetches the message from the SQS queue one by one and post it to defined slack using webhook_url

 Better integration options with SQS and Slack with [Zapier](https://zapier.com/zapbook/amazon-sqs/slack/)